South Sudan, March 2026

 (A) What steps are being taken to ensure sustainable rice production in the country and at the sub-regional level and towards increasing rice production in the short, long terms?

-Sustainable rice production is supported through better seed systems, expanded irrigation, climate-smart practices, mechanization, stronger and efficient research, and regional collaboration with a short-term focus on seed and extension and long-term emphasis on irrigation.
+Sustainable rice production is supported through better seed systems, expanded irrigation, climate smart practices, mechanization, stronger and efficient research, and regional collaboration with short term focus on seed and extension and long term emphasizes on irrigation.

 (B) What is your position regarding Inclusive farming?

-Inclusive farming raises questions on women’s access to land, youth participation, support for vulnerable groups, equitable input distribution, fair market access, and ensuring all farmers benefit from rice sector growth.
+Inclusive farming raises questions on women’s access to land, women and youth participation, support for vulnerable groups, equitable input distribution, fair market access, and ensuring all farmers benefit from rice sector growth.